RutujaWayase/Selenium-Java/README.md

 Scenario 3: Locator is not matching with any element/s. findElement(loc) -> No Such Element Exception. findElements(loc) -> will not throw any exception.
-Returns 0. // this will create empty list collection if thee are no elements.
+Returns 0. // this will create empty list collection if there are no elements.

+# CSS Selector

+ tag id -> tag#id
+ tag class -> tag#class
+ tag attribute -> tag[attribute="value"]
+ tag class attribute -> tag.class[attribute="value"]